This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Madeleine opening the window of the McKittrick hotel to check for Scottie will be repeated by Judy at the Hotel Empire.

-Three times we see Scottie, then Scottie and Judy, then Judy walking through the hallway of her hotel building in front of the fire escape sign, representing their many opportunities to walk away from this toxic delusional relationship.
+Three times we see Scottie, then Scottie and Judy, then Judy alone walking through the hallway of her hotel building in front of the fire escape sign, representing their many opportunities to walk away from this toxic delusional relationship.

 Scottie asks Madeleine where she is twice, at the forest and in the stable.
 Both times she responds “here with you.”

-Most subtly, there is a large fan on the wall of Ernie’s where Scottie first sees Madeleine, and a very small fan on the wall of Judy’s apartment when he first sees her.
+There is a large fan on the wall of Ernie’s where Scottie first sees Madeleine, and a very small fan on the wall of Judy’s apartment when he first sees her.
 A small visual cue that they’re the same, and yet another example of Judy being a diminished Madeleine.

-Most obviously, Scottie takes Judy/Madeleine to the Mission twice, where they climb the tower together.
+Scottie takes Judy/Madeleine to the Mission twice, where they climb the tower together.
 Each instance has three vertigo shots each from his POV.

 Another good article Cassandra.
 I’m glad I had the opportunity to watch this movie with you!
 Good to see you found time to do some writing.
 But I miss being with you!